troglobit/pimd/README.md

 restored original version from University of Southern California, by Ahmed Helmy, Rusty Eddy and Pavlin Ivanov Radoslavov.

 Today pimd is maintained at [GitHub][].
-Use its facilities to access the source, report bugs and feature requests, and send patches or pull requests.
-Official release tarballs at the [homepage][] and at the GitHub proejct's release directory.
+This is the preferred way to download releases, access the GIT sources, report bugs, and send patches or pull requests.
+Official release tarballs at the [homepage][] and at the GitHub project's release directory.

 pimd is primarily developed on Linux and should work as-is out of the box on all major distributions.
-Other UNIX variants (OpenBSD, NetBSD, FreeBSD, and Illumos) may also work, but are not supported anymore.
+Other UNIX variants (OpenBSD, NetBSD, FreeBSD, and Illumos) may also work, but are not officially supported.

+pimd ships with a useful `pimctl` tool, compatible with all PIM daemons from the same family: pimd, pimd-dense, pim6sd.
+It can be a very helpful little tool when debugging and learning PIM setups.
+The pimctl API is documented in the file `src/ipc.c`, in case you want to use `socat` to talk to pimd over its UNIX domain socket:

+    echo "help" |socat - UNIX-CONNECT:/var/run/pimd.sock

 For a summary of changes for each release, see the [ChangeLog][].